 The plot description is, a young girl is kidnapped by a strange man, who forces her to be the star of his sick and twisted live stream.
 This sets up images of a Hostel type torture film, but that’s not what we get from Night.
-Adam (Nicholas Michael Jacobs) does indeed kidnap Judy (Gianna Jacobs, Urban Fears) for an underground type
+Adam (Nicholas Michael Jacobs) does indeed kidnap Judy (Gianna Jacobs, Urban Fears, Tales From Six Feet Under) for an underground type

-Towards the end he does get a small pocket knife out, but the effects are limited to fake blood smeared on her arm.
-Even when he’s supposedly carving his name in her arm there’s no bleeding effects, it looks like he’s painting it on her.
+Towards the end, he does get a small pocket knife out, but the effects are limited to fake blood smeared on her arm.
+Even when he’s supposedly carving his name in her arm there are no bleeding effects, it looks like he’s painting it on her.

 Night will be released to Amazon Prime Video on March 23rd.